ysut/playground/annolinks/README.md

 # Description
-To annotate hyperlinks such as HGMD, UCSC genome browser, DECIPHER for each variants.
+To annotate hyperlinks such as HGMD, UCSC genome browser, DECIPHER, and SpliceAI lookup for each variants.

 # Required input file columns
 "CHROM", "POS", "REF", "ALT" and gene symbol column.